ESCOMP/mizuRoute/docs/starting_ctsm_couple_mode.md

 ## To get started for ctsm coupling mode

 User interested in using mizuRoute with CTSM is referred to CESM's user guide.
 Here, quick guide is provided.
+This mode uses the same mizuRoute model configurations as stand-alone mode.
+Users still benefit from reading through [readthedocs](https://mizuroute.readthedocs.io/en/latest/).

 1. Obtain CTSM code from [github](https://github.com/ESCOMP/CTSM/tree/master)